3.1. 構文¶

 Horizontal tab (U+0009) is not a valid whitespace character.
 This design decision is intended to avoid bikeshed discussion about indentation.

-The categories of lexemes (, [ and { may
+The categories of morphemes (, [ and { may

 differ when they are located after whitespace characters.

-See the description of terminal symbols for detail.
+See the description of token types for detail.

 Comments are used to describe the program text.